geomenke/QGIS2025_Working_with_Point_Cloud_Data_in_QGIS/README.md

 QGIS 3.42 Münster.
 The most recent functionality introduced, is the ability to edit point cloud datasets.
 The main editing functionality was introduced at QGIS v 3.42 and there will be additional editing features added at QGIS 3.44.
 You will learn how to edit point clouds at the end of the workshop.

+### Workshop Data
+Download this zip file.
+Extract the zip archive in a dedicated folder on your hard drive.

 ### Tutorial
 The tutorial can be accessed via this [link](https://docs.google.com/document/d/1hWMghUmzSkYkUm4cvnHn2DKLEzGdnxf6dnSMIHNWNfM/edit?usp=sharing)